Attorney, Colorado Medical-Legal Partnership, Children's Hospital Colorado

 Julie has also provided pro-bono immigration services for the Children’s Program at the Rocky Mountain Immigrant Advocacy Network.
 In addition, fulfilling the wish of her father who died from ALS, Julie was an advocate and co-petitioner for the medical aid-in-dying ballot initiative that was passed by Colorado voters in 2016.

 Julie’s involvement with Rose Community Foundation began in 2012.
-She spent six years as part of the Rose Women’s Organization then joined the Committee on Aging in 2018.
+She is a former member of Rose Women’s Organization and the Foundation’s Aging Committee, and is currently a member of the Jewish Life committee and chairs the Policy and Advocacy committee.
 Julie also sits on the boards of Spring Institute for Intercultural Learning and East Angel Friends & Alumni Foundation.
 She is a graduate of Northwestern University’s Medill School of Journalism and Washington University School of Law.
 Julie and her husband, Josh Protass, have two teenage children.